cloudogu/k8s-service-discovery/docs/operations/warp_menu_generation_en.md

 # Generation of the entries of the warp menu

 The `k8s-service-discovery` is responsible for generating the `menu.json` of the warp menu.
-For this it implements, similar to what `ces-confd` did, a watch on certain paths in the etcd.
+For this it implements, similar to what `ces-confd` did, a watch on certain paths in the global configuration and the local dogu registry.
 When changing e.g. a Dogu installation the `k8s-service-discovery` generates new entries and writes them to the configmap `k8s-ces-menu-json`.
 This configmap is included and used by the `nginx-ingress`.